Slip and fall cases can happen to everyone at some point in their lives. These...

 How Pregnancy Discrimination Is Committed

-Discrimination can manifest in many forms.
-There are overt and introvert acts that employers do to harass or unjustly treat their marginalized employees.
+Acts of discrimination can manifest in many forms.
+There are overt and introvert acts that employers do to harass or mistreat their marginalized employees.

 Laws Protecting Your Rights